Professor Kai Qin

 - ORCID profile

-A/Prof Qin received the B.Eng. degree from Southeast University, Nanjing, China, in 2001, and the Ph.D. degree from Nanyang Technology University, Singapore, in 2007.
+Prof Qin received the B.Eng. degree from Southeast University, Nanjing, China, in 2001, and the Ph.D. degree from Nanyang Technology University, Singapore, in 2007.
 From 2007 to 2017, he was with the University of Waterloo, Waterloo, ON, Canada, with INRIA, Grenoble-Rhône-Alpes, France, and with RMIT University, Melbourne, VIC, Australia.
-In 2017, he joined Swinburne as an Associate Professor.
+He joined Swinburne in 2017 as an Associate Professor and got promoted to Professor in 2021.

-A/Prof Qin's major research interests include Machine Learning, Neural Networks, Evolutionary Computation, Computer Vision, Remote Sensing, Services Computing and Pervasive Computing.
-So far his works have received 11k+ Google citations.
+Prof Qin's major research interests include Machine Learning, Neural Networks, Evolutionary Computation, Computer Vision, Remote Sensing, Services Computing and Pervasive Computing.
+So far his works have received 12k+ Google citations.
 He was the recipient of the 2012 IEEE Transactions on Evolutionary Computation Outstanding Paper Award and the Overall Best Paper Award at the 18th Asia Pacific Symposium on Intelligent and Evolutionary Systems in 2014.
-He is now the Vice-Chairs of the IEEE Neural Networks Technical Committee and the IEEE Emergent Technologies Task Forces on “Collaborative Learning and Optimisation” and “Multitask Learning and Multitask Optimisation”.
+He is now the Chair of the IEEE Neural Networks Technical Committee and the Vice-Chair of the IEEE Emergent Technologies Task Forces on “Collaborative Learning and Optimisation” and “Multitask Learning and Multitask Optimisation”.
 He is the General Co-Chair of the 2022 IEEE International Joint Conference on Neural Networks (IJCNN 2022).

 PhD candidate and honours supervision